adriansev/jalien_py/README.md

 There are a few environment variables that influence the mechanics of the script :
 JALIEN_TOKEN_CERT, JALIEN_TOKEN_KEY - will overwrite the defaults, full path certificate,key token files
 If set these X509 locations will be used:
-X509_USER_CERT, X509_USER_KEY, X509_CERT_DIR
+X509_USER_CERT, X509_USER_KEY, X509_CERT_DIR or X509_CERT_FILE

 For debugging purposes there are a few environment toggles :
-ALIENPY_DEBUG - if set, will activate some printouts, and all output will be the raw json content
-ALIENPY_DEBUG_WS - if set, will activate DEBUG level logging of websocket module
-ALIENPY_XRDDEBUG - if set will activate printout in XRootD commands and functions
-ALIENPY_TIMECONNECT - if set will report time for websocket creation - e.g. `ALIENPY_TIMECONNECT=1 alien.py pwd`
+ALIENPY_DEBUG - if set, the raw json content will be printed and all debug meesages will be found in $HOME/alien_py.log ALIENPY_XRDDEBUG - if set will activate printouts of XRootD related functions in the same $HOME/alien_py.log ALIENPY_TIMECONNECT - if set will report time for websocket creation - e.g. `ALIENPY_TIMECONNECT=1 alien.py pwd`
 a `time` command was added that, when prefixed to any other command, will report the time taken for command execution
+ALIENPY_TIMEOUT - set the value of websocket timeout waiting for server answer; default is 20, increase for large find or ps commands
+ALIENPY_JCENTRAL - it will connect to this server, ignoring any other options

+For XRootD operations the native XRootD env toggles are used, see [docs](https://xrootd.slac.stanford.edu/doc/man/xrdcp.1.html#ENVIRONMENT "XRootD xrdcopy documentation")

 `cat/more/less` will download the target lfn to a temporary file and will act upon it while
 `vi/nano/mcedit` will, after the modification of downloaded temporary, backup the existing lfn, and upload the modified file